core-wg/senml-spec/draft-jennings-core-senml.md

 and has gotten two separate values as a result, a temperature and humidity measurement.

-It also shows a possible use of the link extension.
+This example also shows a possible use of the link extension.

 ~~~~
 {::include ex6.json}